romikoops/polaris_clone/doc/engines/USAGE.md

 ## Component Based Rails Applications (CBRA)

 CBRA (or cobra) is an architecture where monolithic Rails application is split to multiple Rails engines.
 This allows easy separation of responsibility, separating view, services and data layer from each other.

 ### Engine Types

 Currently our application supports three different engine types and separation of logic.

     ┌──────────────┐
+    │  Direct      │ Engines providing endpoints and access directly to users └──────────────┘
+           │
+           ▼
+    ┌──────────────┐
-    │  View Layer  │ For example API endpoints, Admiralty etc.
+    │  API Layer   │ API endpoints etc.
     └──────────────┘
            │
            ▼
     ┌──────────────┐
     │Service Layer │ All service objects, and business logic.
     └──────────────┘
            │
            ▼
     ┌──────────────┐
     │  Data Layer  │ Database abstraction and 3rd party integrations.
     └──────────────┘

 #### Data

 Data engines are providing raw data.
 Models in data engines own database tables, manage migrations and provide basic wrappers over accessing data.
 Data engines are allowed to have ActiveRecord relationships across engines if required.

 #### Service